clij/clij-docs/README.md

 ## Installation
 Download and install [Fiji from its website](https://fiji.sc/Downloads).
 Add the update site `http://sites.imagej.net/clij` to your Fiji installation.
 If needed [read more about how to activate update sites]( https://imagej.net/Following_an_update_site).
 Restart Fiji.
-ClearCLIJ is successfully installed, if you find a menu entry _Plugins > CLIJ_.
+CLIJ is successfully installed, if you find a menu entry _Plugins > ImageJ on GPU (CLIJ)_.

 **Please note:** This is experimental software, it may have side effects on your Fiji installation and may break other plugins.
-It is strongly recommended to not install ClearCLIJ in a production environment.
+It is strongly recommended to not install CLIJ in a production environment.
 Use a freshly downloaded Fiji installation for testing experimental plugins like this.
 [Read the BSD license file](http://github.com/clij/clij/license.txt) for more details.

 ## A first macro
 The first macro is [help.ijm](https://github.com/clij/clij/blob/master/src/main/macro/help.ijm).
-It will assist us to get an overview which methods are supported by ClearCLIJ to process images.
+It will assist us to get an overview which methods are supported by CLIJ to process images.
 It looks like this:

 ```java